jonwoodard/TimeTrack4237/README.md

 ```

 The "google config" name-value pair is not required if you do not plan to upload the data to a Google Sheet.

+The files directory will house the database file (*.db), the credentials for the google service account,
+and it may also house the csv file with student names and barcodes.
+The csv file must contain records using
+the format barcode,first_name,last_name.

+If the database file does not exist, then the application will ask if you want to create the database file
+along with the associated tables, indexes, and triggers.
+It will also ask if you want to import students
+using a csv file at that time.
+You cannot import the csv file later, so have it ready.
+If you need to import
+students after later, then you will need to delete the database file (*.db).